Siege of Saint-Omer: Final relief

 The French had three forts defending the levee from the marshes of Nieuerlet.
 The strongest had been named Niursote and was defended by 600 soldiers, but surrendered at the first assault by the Tercio of Fuensaldaña and the Regiment of Spinola, during which two captains of Fuensaldaña, Don Pedro de Cepeda and Don Diego de Velasco, were killed.
-A second fort, known as Esquenque, surrendered to Francesco de Toralto, being allowed its garrison of 600 men to return to their army because the lack of ammunitions prevented them to organize a determined resistance.
+A second fort, known as Esquenque, surrendered to Francesco de Toralto, allowing its garrison of 600 men to return to their army because the lack of ammunitions prevented them to organize a determined resistance.
 Aware if the loss of the forts, Châtillon sent the Comted'Avaguour in command of 500 men of the Regiment de Navarre and 500 of the Regiment de Molandiu to recover them.
 Fuensaldaña's musketeers and four sleeves of Velada and Saavedra dispatched by the Prince rejected the counter-attack inflicting serious losses to the French.
 Marquis de La Barre, Lieutenant-General of artillery, and Captain Angerville were killed, and the Lieutenant-colonel Fontenay-Coup-d'Épée was wounded.

 Alerted by the proximity of the relief force, La Force put his army in battle, and giving the command of his right wing to the Comte d'Arpajoux, advanced to confront the Count of Nassau-Siegen and Colloredo.
 400 Croatian riders were found in the field, but they promptly retreated behind the hedges of Polincove, where the Imperial-Spanish cavalry was disposed for battle.
 As soon as the Regiments of Piémont and de la Marine under Compte d'Arpajoux had passed the hedges, the Imperial-Spanish cavalry, forming in 12 squadrons, attacked them with great fierceness.
 The French infantry hold back the attack and fired a discharge which forced the Count and Colloredo to retreat.
 La Force sent then his cavalry to break the formation of his enemies and put them to flight.
 The Imperial-Spanish cavalry withdrew through the levee of Hennin.
 About 900 men were drowned or captured while attempting to escape.
 On the French side, Sieurs des Roches and Saint-Quentin and the Marquis de La Trousse were killed; Sieur de Maroles was wounded, and the Marquis de Fors was captured.
 The Imperial commander, General Colloredo, died of his wounds in Fort St. Jean shortly after.